 Bachelor of Science in Psychology Virginia Tech University

-I am a preferred provider with Premera, Regence, United Behavioral Health, First Choice, Lifewise, Aetna, Kaiser Permanente (KFHP), Far West EAP, Alliance EAP, and Wellspring EAP.
+I am a preferred provider with Premera, Regence, United Behavioral Health, First Choice, Lifewise, Optum, Aetna, Kaiser Permanente (KFHP), Far West EAP, Alliance EAP, and Wellspring EAP.

 Please call for inquiries regarding additional insurance plans.